Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 The main attraction in Bahla is the fort.
 I could only see the fort from the outside though because it was closed while undergoing renovations.

-After seeing Falaj Daris, which doesn't make for any good photo by the way, I continued on to the city Bahla.
+for any good photo by the way, I continued on to the city Bahla.
 The main attraction in Bahla is the fort.

 Well, as you now might have guessed, they have a lot of forts in Oman.
 Just about every town has one or sometimes even two forts.
 I could only see the fort from the outside though because it was closed while undergoing renovations.